September 1 – Conductor

 Region Coordinators must be a member of OkMEA.

 Attend the CTSWS Region Coordinator meetings on Zoom throughout the year.
-Please notify the state co-chairs if you cannot attend.
+Please notify the state chair if you cannot attend.

-Attend the OkMEA All-State Children’s Concerts at the General Assembly on Friday morning of the January Convention.
+Attend the OkMEA All-State Children’s Concerts at the General Assembly on Friday morning of the January Conference.

 Stay in constant contact with the teachers in your region to ensure a successful festival.